 Does it matter what I use my personal loan for?

 A personal loan is a term that implies that you can use the money for any personal or household purpose.
 Common reasons to take out a loan include the following:

 - Major life occurrences like funerals, weddings, or having children

 When do I need to repay my loan?

 When you take out a personal loan, your lender will outline your repayment term, APR, and other details in your lending contract.
 But every situation is different, and your term may vary based on your lender, loan size, and purpose for borrowing.

 A borrower with a good credit score and healthy credit history typically will receive a wider variety of personal loan offers with better interest rates, because lenders will see these borrowers as having lower credit risk and are more likely to lend to them.
 Therefore, improving your credit history and credit score could get you access to better credit.

 Get cash and use it to improve your credit score

 With a Credit Builder Plus membership, you can get access to apply for a 12-month credit builder loan of up to $1,000.
 When you make on-time payments, you can take steps to help you improve your credit score.

 With the credit builder loan, you won’t get the full amount right away.
 We will give you a portion of your loan funds upfront and save the rest for you in a Credit Reserve Account in your name while you pay off your loan.
 When you pay off your full loan amount, you will be able to withdraw the money saved in the Credit Reserve Account*.
 The best part: It’s proven to build credit!
-More than half of our members raise their scores by 42+ points within 60 days.1
+More than half our members raised their score by up to 27 points within 60 days.1

 With a Credit Builder Plus membership, you can also: